tbrowder/App-DistroLint/README.md

 Running binary `distrolint` on a distribution repository can be very helpful during preparation or maintenance by a distribution author.
 Run the binary without any arguments to see its current capabilities.
 The current capabilities are:

-  * Reports the distribution's list of other distribution's being 'used' in the 'META6.json' file's list versus those actually being 'used' in the 'bin', 'sbin', 'rakumod', and test files.
+  * Reports the distribution's list of other distributions being 'used' in the 'META6.json' file's list versus those actually being 'used' in the 'bin', 'rakumod', and test files.

   * Detects duplicate entries of used modules.